 She has been heard as both conductor and cantor at Our Lady of Fatima, Russian Byzantine Catholic Church in San Francisco where she directed a small, a cappella choir exclusively specializing in Russian polyphony and chant.
 She has also been a guest conductor and alto section leader with the Calling All Choir in San Francisco, California.

-Theresa currently runs an active private studio and serves on the faculty of multiple homeschool co-ops where she teaches private violin lessons and Kodály based musicianship classes.
-Additionally, she directs a string orchestra and an cappella young women’s vocal ensemble.
-She also serves on the instrumental music faculty at Bellevue College.
+Theresa currently runs an active private violin and viola studio in Mercer Island, Washington.
+She serves on the faculty of multiple homeschool co-ops where she teaches private violin and viola lessons as well as Kodály based musicianship classes.
+Additionally, she founded and directs a string orchestra and an cappella young women’s vocal ensemble and also serves on the instrumental music faculty at Bellevue College.

 As an instructor, she is dedicated to making her students receive a thorough and joyful musical education in a warm and nurturing environment.